1-Sartaj-1/SQL-Data-Cleaning-Project/README.md

 SET company = TRIM(company);
 ```

-For other columns as well, we can check if there are some entries that need to be taken care of, perhaps by TRIM or an unnecessary character etc. In this dataset, all entries look good.
+For other columns as well, we can check if there are some entries that need to be taken care of, perhaps by TRIM or an unnecessary character etc. After hecking distinct values for industry, location, and country, no significant variations requiring standardization were found in this specific dataset.
 ```sql
 SELECT  DISTINCT industry
 FROM new_layoffs_staging
 ORDER BY industry;
 ```

-Coming to the date column, we see that date is a text and not in date data structure (we can do that when we upload the file in our MySQL workspace) and that there are unnecessary timezone succeeding the date all with exactly same value.
+Coming to the date column, we see that date is a text and not in date data structure (we can do that when we upload the file in our MySQL workbench) and that there are unnecessary timezone succeeding the date all with exactly same value.
 ![Alt text](5.date-select.png)
 ![Alt text](4.Date-Formatting.png)